How our brain innovates thinking

 Salvatore Gaetano Chiarella

-Artist and researcher, member of Numero Cromatico and editor of Nodes Journal.
+Artist and researcher, member of the editorial board of Nodes.

-Artist and researcher, vice-president of Numero Cromatico and editor of Nodes Journal.
+Artist and researcher, vice-president of Numero Cromatico and member of the editorial board of Nodes.

 Dionigi Mattia Gagliardi

-Since 2016 he has been teaching in academies and he is now Professor at the Quasar Institute for Advanced Design a Roma.
+Since 2016 he has been teaching in academies and he is now Professor at the Quasar Institute for Advanced Design in Rome.
 He is also a member of the International Association of Empirical Aesthetics and the scientific committee of the Rivista di Psicologia dell’Arte.

-We are glad to announce that Numero Cromatico is one of the two selected Italian organisations to host an event on the occasion of the Brain Awareness Week 2021, supported by Dana Alliance for Brain Initiatives (DABI), European Dana Alliance for the Brain (EDAB), Dana Foundation and Federation European Neuroscience Societies (FENS) to help to promote brain sciences worldwide.
-How Our Brain Innovates Thinking consists of 6 online lessons - free and open to the public - a workshop with the Istituto Omnicomprensivo di Orte and an exhibition held in Numero Cromatico’s space.
+We are glad to announce that Numero Cromatico is one of the two selected Italian organisations to host an event on the occasion of the Brain Awareness Week 2021, supported by Dana Alliance for Brain Initiatives (DABI), European Dana Alliance for the Brain (EDAB), Dana Foundation and Federation European Neuroscience Societies (FENS) to help promote brain sciences worldwide.
+How Our Brain Innovates Thinking consists of 6 online lessons - free and open to the public - and a workshop with the Istituto Omnicomprensivo di Orte.
 The event will take place from 15th to 21st March 2021.

 The functioning and wellbeing of the human body are very relevant topics nowadays, not only in relation to medicine but also to other disciplinary fields such as art.